PayamBen/PayamBen.github.io/_posts/2014-08-13-numbers-game.markdown

 categories: game basic
 ---

 In the UK there is a cult TV series called Countdown.
-The program test contestants using a varity of games but most notably the letters game and numbers game.
+The program tests contestants using a variety of games but most notably the Letters Round and Numbers Round.

-I created a fairly easy to use game based on the numbers game.
-The app once again is created in JavaScript, HTML and CSS, allowing the game converted into an app for most smart phones.
+I created a fairly easy to use game, based on the numbers game.
+The app once again is created in JavaScript, HTML and CSS, allowing the game to be converted into an app for most smart phones.
 [Play Now][play-link].

 [play-link]: /numbers-game/